ehsanasgari/Deep-Proteomics/README.md

 # Continuous Distributed Representation of Biological Sequences for Deep Genomics and Deep Proteomics

-Update: More recent model trained over UniRef50 can be downloaded from the following link.
+Update: More recent model trained over UniRef50 can be downloaded from the following link, July 2020.

 ''
 wget http://deepbio.info/uniref_embeddings.zip